How to Make Soda with Sourdough

 Second fermentation (carbonation)

-The second fermentation happens after bottling.
+The second fermentation happens after straining the mixture & bottling.
 This stage carbonates the soda and slows down the fermentation process so the soda doesn’t become overly sour.
 Additional elements can also be added to flavor the soda at this stage.

 The time it takes for the soda to carbonate can vary based on numerous factors, such as the ingredients added, and environmental factors.
 You can always open the soda to taste it and check if it has reached your desired level of carbonation.
 If it hasn’t, simply return it to the refrigerator to allow it to further ferment.